1. Why should I recycle?

 If pizza boxes are clean and free of food particles, they can be recycled.

-12. Can I put out more than one recycling bin?
+12. Can I put out more than one recycling bin/barrel?

-13. Where can I get a recycling bin?
+13. Where can I get a recycling bin or recycling sticker?

 A red recycling bin and stickers are available at the Department of Public Works Facility Garage, 75 New Crossing Road or at the DPW Administrative Office in the lower level of Town Hall at 16 Lowell Street.

 14. Does the Town collect yard waste (leaves, grass clippings and other easily raked material)?